russellchun/macaulaydataviz/syllabus.md

 ### Homework:
 * Spreadsheet course (https://www.digitaljschool.com/school/catalog/course/working-with-data-spreadsheets-for-journalists/), Intro, Importing and Formatting, and Exploring
 * Review spreadsheet tutorial (http://multimedia.journalism.berkeley.edu/tutorials/spreadsheets/)
-* Identify an issue and associated dataset with which you want to work.
-Explore and prepare your CSV.
+* Identify an issue and associated dataset from the UN HDX with which you want to work.
+Dowload, explore and prepare your CSV.

 ###Week 2
 Cleaning messy data with OpenRefine